 …and I can help, having:

 6+ years in professional FT design positions

-1 Bachelor of Science in Graphic Design from the University of Minnesota Twin Cities
+1 BS in Graphic Design from the U of Minnesota, Twin Cities

-My own companies and products, understanding first hand the importance of solid branding
+My own projects and products, understanding first hand the impact of solid branding

 A curious, objective approach to design